 UW Engineering Summer Program Seeks Applicants

-Sponsored by the UW College of Engineering and Applied Science (CEAS), the week-long summer residency program is for students entering their senior year of high school.
+Sponsored by the UW College of Engineering and Applied Science, the week-long summer residency program is for students entering their senior year of high school this fall.
 It provides students with an opportunity to explore various areas of engineering.

 "Students will also have the opportunity to go on a field trip where various aspects of engineering are explored," he says.
 "Classes will give students educational laboratory experience in composite materials, robotics, computer science, computer electronics, engineering structures and chemical/rockets."

-The program is funded by the Wyoming Engineering Society, the J. Kenneth and Pat Kennedy Endowment, the John P. Ellbogen Foundation, the Vincent O. Smith Family Foundation and the CEAS.
+The program is funded by the Wyoming Engineering Society, UW College of Engineering and Applied Science, UW Academic Affairs, the J. Kenneth and Pat Kennedy Endowment, Hewlett Engineering School Initiative, and Paul N. Scherbel.